cerndb/linux-firewall-tool/documentation/examples/one_way_rules.rst

-**Example of hash:ip,port,ip using mix of script and network set** In case your script can provide the combo of hostname,port you have to use the tag **script_double**.
-If you want to return only a list of hostnames then you have to provide the port for each list element and use the **script:** or **netgroup:** tags.
+**Example of hash:ip,port,ip using mix of script and network set**

+In case your script can provide the combo of hostname,port you have to use the tag **script_double** If you want to return only a list of hostnames then you have to provide the port for each list element and use the **script:** or **netgroup:** tags.
 Please note that last part of each element in the list can only use the **script:** or **netgroup:**(which extracts hostnames from LanDB) tags and has to return as output a list with single elements

     .. code-block:: ini